catseye/Chrysoberyl/article/HTML5 Installations.md

 Note: some of the properties on the installation entries are meant to be more machine-read than human-read, but you can just skip over those.

-Internal note: this file should not be used as input when creating a refdex.

 ### Bubble Escape